-Pulmonary function tests (PFTs) - to measure of the strength of the breath
+- Pulmonary function tests (PFTs) - measures the strength of the breath

 What to expect from your visit

-Our current ongoing clinical studies are listed below.
-Patients who participate in these studies are pioneers in the development of treatment for neuromuscular disorders and may improve the quality of life for themselves and others.
+Our current ongoing research studies are listed below.
+Patients and families who participate in these studies are pioneers in the development of treatment for neuromuscular disorders and may improve the quality of life for themselves and others.

 SPOTSMA Newborn Screening and Follow-up Study